trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+Fix: True page background transparency (r871)
+ * When the page background is set the true transparent, it is not possible to display the background context menu so many page functions will not be accessible.
+To accommodate true transparency and enable the available page editing functions, when a page background is set to "none(transparent)" by the user, the page is set to white with alpha=1 during page editing but switched to true transparent for exporting/printing.
+This way, the user will have the ability to manipulate the page components while editing the document.
 Fix: Previewing the current page (single page) produces a blank page (r870)
  * This behaviour has been corrected.
 Fix: Page size precision to 4 decimal places (r869)